Jerome Bixby: Life

 Jerome Bixby's last work, a screenplay, The Man from Earth, was conceived in the early 1960s and completed on his deathbed in April 1998.
 In 2007, it was made into an independent motion picture, with his son Emerson Bixby as executive producer, directed by Richard Schenkman, and starring David Lee Smith, William Katt, Richard Riehle, Tony Todd, Annika Peterson, Alexis Thorpe, Ellen Crawford, and John Billingsley.

 Bixby wrote the original screenplay for It!
 The Terror from Beyond Space (1958), which inspired Alien (1979).
 The Star Trek: Deep Space Nine seventh-season Mirror Universe episode, "The Emperor's New Cloak" (1999), is dedicated to Bixby's memory.

 Isaac Asimov described Bixby as "an excellent piano player".

 He died on April 28, 1998, in San Bernardino, California, of heart failure, aged 75.
+He was remembered by Variety as a "Science-fiction writer... whose screen work included 'Fantastic Voyage,' one of the stories for 'Twilight Zone — The Movie' and the original screenplay for the cult classic 'It!
+The Terror From Beyond Space.'"